Monday, June 1, 2026

 • Study model games for each structure, focusing on pawn breaks, typical piece trades, and endgame targets.

 Micro-action: Pick one defense today and save a five-line file with the main moves, two key plans, and three model games.
 Drill five tactics from those games and play two rapid tests.
+Create your free ChessAtlas account to load your chosen defense into the trainer and schedule daily reviews.

 For your Black repertoire against 1.e4, see Best Response to 1.e4 by rating level.
 To keep whichever lines you choose from fading between games, set them up in spaced-repetition training.